9 Create Beautiful Presentations with R Markdown

 ]

-You can also use the content classes .left-column[] and .right-column[] to make a layout with a narrow left column and wide right column.
-The code below puts the text on the left and the histogram on the right.
+To make a narrow left column and wide right column, use the content classes .left-column[] and .right-column[].
+Figure 8.4 shows what the slide looks like with the text on the left and the histogram on the right.

-In addition to aligning particular pieces of content on slides, we can also everything using the .left, right, and center classes.
-To do this, you specify the class right after the three dashes that indicate a new slide and before any content.
+In addition to aligning particular pieces of content on slides, you can also horizontally align the entire content using the left, right, and center classes.
+To do so, specify the class right after the three dashes that indicate a new slide, but before any content:

 ---